 However, with so many different dating apps out there, how do you know which one is the right one for you?
 Don’t worry, we’re going to break down four popular choices for you so you don’t have to guess which one fits your needs the best.

 Tinder is the app of choice for most younger people.
-It’s a location-based platform that is currently only available as an app on both iOS and Android (web-based Tinder Online is coming soon).
+It’s a location-based platform that is currently only available as an app on both iOS and Android.
 And while it has earned the reputation of being more of a hookup app for most, there’s more to it than that (we came up with several other ways to use Tinder).